twinfoundation/framework/packages/web/docs/reference/classes/FetchHelper.md

 • **url**: `string`

-The base endpoint for the request.
+The url for the request.

 #### Returns